adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 AWS, as of this writing, offers Lambda for three main platforms: Java, Node.JS, and Python.
 I played around running Clojure on it, which worked as the code is compiled into a jar file, but our current app - due to its monolithic nature - can't support any other languages just yet.

 Amazon claims you can run your language of choice on AWS Lambda, Ruby included, but I have not found a comprehensive guide that would describe how.
 Once you can package up your app to run as an executable, you can run it.
-I found this [blog post](https://medium.com/@gigq/using-swift-in-aws-lambda-6e2a67a27e03#.gtg1u3lve) that describes how a Swift code can be bundled, deployed and invoked on AWS Lambda.
+I found this [blog post](https://medium.com/@gigq/using-swift-in-aws-lambda-6e2a67a27e03#.gtg1u3lve) that describes how Swift code can be bundled, deployed and invoked on AWS Lambda.
 It was clear to me that this solution would work, I only had to package Ruby with its own interpreter to accomplish the same.
 I looked for tools that can do this and found [Traveling Ruby](http://phusion.github.io/traveling-ruby/).
 You can package your code and run it as an executable on the user's computer, no local Ruby installation is needed.
 I wanted to try it locally first, thinking if it works there (on OSX), it should work on AWS Lambda as well.

 This blog post is a step-by-step tutorial to run MRI Ruby on AWS Lambda.
 You can follow along with the [accompanying project](https://github.com/adomokos/aws-lambda-ruby/), I listed commit points at the end of each section.